Dominic Carter (journalist)

-Dominic Carter is an American news reporter and political commentator for Verizon Fios/RNN News which airs in NY, NJ, DE, and CT.
+Dominic Carter (born June 18, 1964) is an American news reporter and political commentator for Verizon Fios/RNN News which airs in NY, NJ, DE, and CT.
 He is also a blogger for The Huffington Post, and does radio work for WABC.

 Education

 Carter grew up in The Bronx, NY.
 After high school, he attended the State University of New York at Cortland where he received a BA in journalism.
 Later he attended graduate school at Syracuse University.
 He and his wife have two children.

 Broadcasting career

 Though best known for his current work as a television news journalist, Carter began his broadcast career in 1988 as a radio reporter.
 He spent most of that year covering Jesse Jackson's presidential campaign.
 Later, his work as a radio reporter brought him a measure of prominence when he interviewed Nelson Mandela during latter's trip to New York.

 In 1992, Carter made the move to television as a reporter and anchor with the newly launched New York 1, a Time Warner station in New York.
 Carter's position as host of the news and commentary show Inside City Hall gave him access to a wider array of interviewees, including Cardinal John Joseph O'Connor, former president Bill Clinton, South African president Nelson Mandela, Mexican president Vicente Fox, former secretary of state Condoleezza Rice, Hillary Clinton, and congressman Charles B. Rangel.
 In 2006, Carter made national news as the moderator of a series of statewide debates in New York State, which included then-senator Hillary Clinton.
 During the course of those debates, Clinton acknowledged for the first time that she was considering a candidacy for the presidency.